AD Leonis: Properties

-The variable nature of this star was first observed in 1949 by Katherine C. Gordon and Gerald E. Kron at Lick Observatory.
+The variability of this star was first observed in 1949 by Katherine C. Gordon and Gerald E. Kron at Lick Observatory.
 AD Leonis is one of the most active flare stars known, and the emissions from the flares have been detected across the electromagnetic spectrum as high as the X-ray band.
 The net magnetic flux at the surface is about 3 kG.
 Besides star spots, about 73% of the surface is covered by magnetically active regions.
 Examination of the corona in X-ray shows compact loop structures that span up to 30% of the size of the star.
 The average temperature of the corona is around 6.39 MK.